Looking for a mortgage after bankruptcy?

 Tips on how to recover from bankruptcy

-When can you get a home loan after bankruptcy?
+Can you get a home loan after bankruptcy?

 How can Pepper Money help with a mortgage after bankruptcy?